 Now you can decorate your sturdy new shelves with mementos and anything that is special to you.

-The picture of my husband and son fishing is a special one to me as well.
+The picture of my husband and son fishing is a special one for me as well.

 I’m loving these shelves and the special things we’ve added to them.